 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with accounting principles generally accepted in the U.S. Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Our management has assessed the effectiveness of our internal control over financial reporting as of December 31, 2015.
 In making its assessment, management has utilized the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in its 2013 Internal Control - Integrated Framework.
 Our management has concluded that based on its assessment, our internal control over financial reporting was effective as of December 31, 2015.
-The effectiveness of our internal control over financial reporting as of December 31, 2015 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in its report which appears in our 2015 Annual Report.
+The effectiveness of our internal control over financial reporting as of December 31, 2015.
+The effectiveness of our internal control over financial reporting as of December 31, 2015.
+The effectiveness of our internal control over financial reporting as of December 31, 2015.
+Annual Report.